xlluffy/numerical-computation/README.md

 # numerical-computation
-Code for numerical computation.
+Code for numerical computation.<br />
-Some codes and pictures about numerical computation coded by python, just a test of the function of Github.
+Some codes and pictures about numerical computation coded by python, just a test of the function of Github.<br />
+Python version: 3.4.3